-At USC, you have access to eBooks through several platforms.
+At UniSC, you have access to eBooks through several platforms.
 Each platform has slightly different navigation, download abilities, and loan periods.
-See the eBooks at USC Guide for more information.
+See the eBooks at UniSC Guide for more information.

 Because it is easy for anyone to publish anything on a website, you need to find websites that contain reliable information.

 Websites with these domains (the URL ending) generally have reliable information:

 Websites with .com or .net. are not unreliable, but they should be used with caution.
 In Google's Advanced Search, you can limit your searches by domain.